 - 1. MAP/MAF offset is always connected. - 2.
-Start engine and allow it to warm enough to activate the Tstat switch. - 3.
+Start engine and allow it to warm to operating temperature.
+Your new Tstat switch will automatically turn your unit on @ 160 F. - 3.
 Your Tuning 101 AFR Control Center will automatically switch in the IAT/CTS temp offsets. - 4.
-After an additional 30 seconds your Tuning 101 AFR Control Center will

-Automatically switch in the EFIE O2 switch point offset, after IAT/CTS reach offset and set the stage for leaner tables.
+After and additional 30 seconds your Tuning 101 AFR Control Center will Automatically switch in the EFIE O2 switch point offset, after IAT/CTS reach offset and set the stage for leaner tables.

 Explanation of The Above Steps: 1.
-With the vehicle running first adjust your MAP/MAF offset down slightly from the factory air reading.
+Start the vehicle running and using your scan tool for reference, first adjust your MAP/MAF offset down slightly from the factory reading.

-- 2. let it reach operating temps from driving or idling.
+- 2.Let you vehicle reach operating temps from driving or idling.
+The power LED will light when you can proceed.
 Providing time here also allows the ECU to go through its self-test mode of all the various sensors and read them as normal before you modify the stream data.
 Modifying the stream data too early can sometimes trip codes. - 2b.
 Start HHO injection.
 Depending on the system you run HHO injection could effect O2 data streams, which should not be changed during the vehicle start up and self-test mode the ECU performs.
 Older vehicles can run HHO from the start. - 3.IAT/CTS temp offsets are ramped up or switched in.
 This gives the ECU the "green flag" that leaner fuel tables and retarded ignition timing to optimize HHO injection are justified.
 It adjusts accordingly. - 4.
-The EFIE O2 sensor switch point is switched in to produce more frequent "rich" pulses, thus having the ECU lean the fuel trim out.
+The EFIE O2 sensor potentiometer is set a to produce a more frequent "rich" signal, thus having the ECU lean the fuel trim out.
 The MAP/MAF, CTS, and IAT are all in agreement about the leaner table conditions needed from the ECU.
 It will comply with the request to lean the fuel mixture.

 Tuning Your Sensor Mods to Start- Now that you know the proper order in which to use your mod's it's time to begin to tune them.
 Always start out with your mods set very conservatively.
 Lower your MAP/MAF reading by 5-10%.
 Raise the IAT temp by about 30 degrees and the CTS temp by about 5-10 degrees.
-Set your EFIE switch point fairly high (rich), in the 380-400mv Range.
+Set your upsteam EFIE's fairly low (rich), in the 100 to